conversion pixel

 No matter what level of education you currently have or aim to earn, you can pursue specialty certifications to open new job opportunities and advance your career.
 The length of certification programs varies, as it involves documenting your work experience to be eligible to sit the examination.

 Additionally, you will also need to renew most certifications that you obtain every few years.
-Validity periods also vary but generally range from 2 to 3 years.
+Validity periods also vary, typically ranging from 2 to 3 years.

 For instance, one popular additional certification for LPNs is for IV therapy, which can take up to 6 months to earn and is valid for 3 years.
 Other options for LPNs will include long-term care, pharmacology, nephrology, urology, or correctional health.

-RNs have many other options, such as critical care, pediatric nursing, neonatal nursing, oncology, or emergency nursing.
-For critical care, for example, you will need to prove 2-to-5 years of work experience in the field to apply for the certified acute or critical-care nursing (CCRN) examination.
-Once you earn your credentials, you can work in the field for three years, after which you will need to retake the exam in order to renew your certification.
+RNs have many other options, including critical care, pediatric nursing, neonatal nursing, oncology, and emergency nursing.
+For critical care, for example, you will need to prove 2-to-5 years of work experience in the field to apply for the Certified Acute or Critical Care Nursing (CCRN) examination.
+Once you earn your credentials, you can work in the field for three years, after which you will need to retake the exam to renew your certification.

 How Long Does It Take to Get Clinical Experience?

 Many educational institutions will require you to accumulate clinical experience before enrolling in one of their programs.
 This period is often considered a prerequisite and can lengthen your overall time spent in education.
-Usually, the recommended minimum time for clinical experience should be around 100 to 150 hours, with anything approaching the upper threshold of 300 hours being ideal for most med schools and anything below 100 hours being on the lower end.
+Usually, the recommended minimum time for clinical experience is around 100 to 150 hours.
+Anything approaching the upper threshold of 300 hours is ideal for most medical schools, while anything below 100 hours is on the lower end of the range

 You will generally attend between 120 and 140 clinical hours per semester.
-You will have to complete clinicals several days a week, with shifts ranging from 4-to-6 hours to eight-to-twelve hours.
+You will need to complete clinicals several days a week, with shifts ranging from 4 to 6 hours to 8 to 12 hours in length.

-However, the required number of clinical experience hours depends on the type of activities you have participated in, with shadowing one or more doctors weighing heavier than, say, volunteer work or a hospital scribe position.
-Additionally, if you have taken a considerable gap period in your formation or job activity, you may need to accumulate more experience hours than other candidates.
+However, the required number of clinical experience hours depends on the type of activities you have participated in.
+Shadowing one or more doctors weighs more heavily than volunteer work or a hospital scribe position, for instance.
+Additionally, if you have taken a considerable gap period in your education or job activity, you may need to accumulate more experience hours than other candidates.

 The overall requirement for clinical experience will also depend on the program you pursue, the school you apply to, and where you reside and look for certification.
 However, most educational institutions will publish their requirements or disclose them to interested learners.